peterfuerholzhsrch/PortMatrix/README.md

 4. Start the server: `npm run server`
 5. _Optional:_ Load initial user, project and network switches:
   Execute `runFillExampleData.sh`
+  This script creates:
+  one user: a@a.a, password: a
+  the user has one project and around 60 network switchings
 6. Open browser on: http://localhost:4200
 7. If you have run `runFillExampleData.sh` you can log in with following credentials: username: a@a.a, password: a